rajsunmukhani/InstagramCloneMaking/readme.md

 9. Enable update of data on save and update of values in edit.ejs page ✅

 10. Enable profile image visible on footer panel ✅

+11. Enabling our app to create and display posts on profile page ✅

+12.